Media portrayal of asexuality: Video games

 In 2019, The Outer Worlds, Parvati Holcomb, crew and party member on the Player's ship "The Unreliable," acting as the ship's engineer, expresses professional and later romantic interest in Junlei Tennyson (chief engineer of a major space station in the game), and they become a couple.
 Narrative designer Kate Dollarhyde, an asexual woman who is also biromantic, was excited they were inheriting this character, saying she was glad to "bring that personal experience to the audience," making her character different from other companions.
 In the quest, The Unplanned Variable, the player character has the option to relate to Parvati's feelings about sexual intimacy, and can add that, unlike her, they are not interested in romance, too.

-In Danganronpa V3: Killing Harmony, Rantaro Amami, a student in the Ultimate Academy for Gifted Juveniles, is strongly hinted to be both asexual and aromantic.
-Many characters often assume that he is flirting with them, in which he would then awkwardly laugh and state that he's "not that kind of guy".
-In a secret special event, Rantaro paints protagonist Kaede Akamatsu's nails.
-When asked why he has such a hobby, or if he does it for girlfriends, Rantaro once again laughs and says it's only for family.
-Unique to Danganronpa V3: Killing Harmony, the player gets to spend a night with a character of their choosing.
-Rantaro is the only character to have a completely platonic event with no romantic or sexual intent.
+In In Stars and Time (2023), the protagonist Siffrin and party member Mirabelle are both asexual.
+In a scene, the two characters converse about their feelings on their asexuality and their world's expectations.
+This, and other queer interactions have been lauded as being particularly genuine and vulnerable with its feelings.

 Web series

 Caduceus Clay, in the web series Critical Role, is asexual and aromantic.
 In episode 114 of campaign 2, he states that "[sex] is not really my thing".
 Player Taliesin Jaffe tweeted in support of Asexual Awareness Week in regards to the character and then confirmed on Talks Machina that he planned on the character being asexual from the beginning but had waited for an organic moment to reveal it.

 In episode 14 of the web series Dimension 20: A Crown of Candy, Liam Wilhelmina comes out to his father as asexual.
 Additionally, Percival King / Percy in the web series, Epithet Erased is a police officer with a strict moral code, values order and safety, and is asexual.
 The creator of the show, Brendan Blaber, confirmed that she is asexual and may also be aromantic.
-He also said that while Percy is female and asexual, it was his "intention to leave everything beyond that point up to the viewer," adding that headcannons of fans that she is trans, non-binary, autistic, or anything else, is valid.
+He also said that while Percy is female and asexual, it was his "intention to leave everything beyond that point up to the viewer," adding that headcanons of fans that she is trans, non-binary, autistic, or anything else, is valid.

 Evan Edinger, an American-born YouTuber based in London, England, identifies as being on the asexual spectrum, near demisexual.
 Edinger is known for his "British VS American" series, in which he compares topics such as exams, healthcare systems and taxes with guest YouTubers from Britain.